 - ½ cup frozen pineapple*

 - ¾ cup unsweetened almond milk, or milk of choice: oat, dairy, etc., or coconut water

 - Add all ingredients to a blender.
 Blend, starting on low speed, until partially combined.

 - Scrape down the sides of the blender.
 Blend, gradually increasing the speed, until fully combined and smooth.

 - If the smoothie is too thick, blend in a little more almond milk (or your liquid of choice).
 If it is too thin, blend in a little more frozen fruit or frozen banana.
 Serve immediately.

 - You may substitute other frozen fruits for the frozen mango and/or frozen pineapple.
 Try frozen peaches or strawberries.
 Note that strawberries will alter the color of the smoothie.

-- If you don’t have a high powered blender, blend the liquid and spinach together first until smooth and then blend in the other ingredients.
+- If you don’t have a high powered blender (like a Vitamix), blend the liquid and spinach together first until smooth and then blend in the other ingredients.